xuechundesign/xuechundesign.github.io/_projects/2018-08-19-instrument.md

 ### Solution

-Create a resources platform for instrument employees to form groups and identify internal and extranet events to assist in leveraging your skills to each other.
+Create a resources platform for employees to form groups and identify internal and extranet events to assist in leveraging your skills to each other.

 ### Objective